MicrosoftDocs/azure-stack-docs/azure-managed-lustre/create-file-system-portal.md

 ---
-title: Create an Azure Managed Lustre Preview file system in the Azure portal
+title: Create an Azure Managed Lustre (preview) file system in the Azure portal
 description: Create an Azure Managed Lustre file system from the Azure portal. ms.topic: overview
 author: sethmanheim